 There is loads to do in Melbourne and no matter your age or interest, you will find something you like.
-Make sure to plan your trip using Traveloris for all the best attractions and to also discover if you could save money with the iVenture Card …especially if you’re planning to see a lot.
-For convenience I’ll mention which attractions are included in the iVenture Card.
+Make sure to plan your trip using Traveloris for all the best attractions and to also discover if you could save money with the iVenture Card…especially if you’re planning to see a lot (for convenience I’ll mentioned which attractions are included in the iVenture Card).

 Day one has to include the I’m Free Walking Tour.
 I always look for free walking tours when I go to a city.
-This tour in particular will help you discover lots of cool alleys, side streets, hidden gems and fun facts you wouldn’t otherwise discover on a conventional tour – it’s also the perfect way to get some orientation of the city.
+This tour in particular will help you discover lots of cool alleys, side streets, hidden gems and fun facts you wouldn’t otherwise – it’s also the perfect way to get some orientation.